kibethh/dronesFinal/README.md

 To test the project, NODEJS and MONGODB have to be installed in your computer.
 Then run: "npm install" to install the packages I have used.

-After all packages have installed, run "npm run seeder" to preload the database with some test data
+After all packages have installed, make sure the MONGODB server is running then run "npm run seeder" to preload the database with some test data

 You can then run in development mode by running "npm run dev" command.